 Misuse of the card by one party adversely affects the credit of both parties.
 This can have lasting financial consequences.
 It may also cause unwanted strain in your relationship.Differences in spending habits are amplified.
 You and your co-signer may not agree on how much should be spent and for what.
 Sharing the credit card can aggravate the complications that arise from that.
 It can be a very good thing if the two of you can sort out those issues together but it can also be very hard.If in case you are unable to work out your differences and you break up or separate, the debt still remains even after the relationship is gone.
 The outstanding debt becomes an item in the list of things to be settled during divorce if it comes to that.
 The only way to get out of the debt is to clear all the outstanding debt as soon as possible and remove your name from the account.

-Does a joint credit card negatively affect a credit score?
+Does a joint or shared credit card negatively affect a credit score?

 The answer is yes.
 If you can not agree on the spending limit and pay back the outstanding debt your credit score can be ruined.
 If you have a strong credit standing but the other person misused the credit card, you might end up with bad credit.
 To protect your credit score, you should make regular payments so that neither of your credit standing suffers.
 If you end up divorcing, it is advisable to close all the joint accounts as soon as the relationship ends.
 This is because the other party could keep charging if you do not close the account which could end up ruining your credit score.
 To avert such eventualities, write to your creditor and officially notify them of the situation.
 In your letter, clarify that as soon as the balance is fully settled the account must be closed.
 Request the credit company for a current statement of the account.
 Make it clear to your creditor that you have no intentions whatsoever to be held liable for charges made after the date of the official letter.
 To ensure that the mail reaches safely and on time to the creditors, use certified mail.